Dietitian vs Nutritionist vs Naturopath: What’s the Difference in Australia?

 • They are not regulated by a national body, which means there’s no standardised scope of practice

-• They may include restrictive diets which can
+• They may include restrictive diets which lead to long term eating problems including nutrient deficiencies or eating disorders.

 Which One Should You See?